-Using this methodology, Templeton clearly suggests that for investors to pay “20 times sales” they must be insane (and I’m sure Scott McNeely would agree).
+Using this methodology, Templeton clearly suggests that for investors to pay “20 times sales” they must be insane (and I’m sure Scott McNealy would agree).
 In that light, below are a few notable multi-billion-dollar IPOs this year that currently trade above that lofty mark.

-While investors have been wowed recently by the Beyond Meat (BYND) IPO performance, and at over 50 times sales they should be wowed, Zoom (ZM) currently trades at an even loftier 60 times sales, fully three times the valuation Templeton saw as insane (and six times McNeely’s hurdle), inspiring the CEO, himself, to call the valuation, “crazy.”
+While investors have been wowed recently by the Beyond Meat (BYND) IPO performance, and at over 50 times sales they should be wowed, Zoom (ZM) currently trades at an even loftier 60 times sales, fully three times the valuation Templeton saw as insane (and six times McNealy’s hurdle), inspiring the CEO, himself, to call the valuation, “crazy.”

 What’s more, the IPO pipeline for the rest of the year looks just as insane as what we have seen so far.
 WeWork, Palantir and Robinhood are just a few of those poised to test the strength and duration of the current insanity.
 Based upon recent estimates, WeWork is looking to price at 26 times sales while Palantir is shooting for a 55x multiple.
 Robinhood may cross the 100x sales mark (the only revenue estimate I could find claimed $3.4 million supporting a $5.6 billion valuation).

 Investors may want to remember just how Templeton “took advantage” of the insanity back in 2000.
 From Forbes: